 Api morado (purple api) is made from purple corn.
 Similar to

-also made from purple corn!
+another drink made from purple corn!

 Ingredients (Serves 8)